Board of Directors

 Sylvie discovered dance at the age of 29, and has not stopped dancing since.
 After studying psychology and receiving her BA in Dance from San Jose State University, she became a professional dancer and teacher.

-A 5Rhythms teacher with the Moving Center School in Marin County, Sylvie is certified to teach Heartbeat, and was trained by Gabrielle Roth.
-She co-founded the Saturday Sweat Your Prayers in Marin in 2002.
+Sylvie is certified to teach Heartbeat, and was trained by Gabrielle Roth.
+She co-founded the Saturday Sweat Your Prayers in Marin in 2002, and is on the teaching staff of Open Floor in Marin County.
 Her weekly 5Rhythms Waves Journey class in Sausalito began in 2004.
 Sylvie has taught movement classes and workshops in the San Francisco Bay Area, New York, and throughout the United States.

 The elements, natural world, energy, spirit and sound healing are a few of her influences, especially in the Medicine Circle, which she created in 2008.
 Sylvie’s work is inspired by the teachings of Angeles Arrien in indigenous healing rituals and Carolyn Myss’ energy medicine.
 She currently studies sound healing with Tito La Rosa in Peru.